publiccodenet/about/activities/codebase-stewardship/lifecycle.md

 ## Assessment

 In order to decide on if and how we can perform incubating stewardship [we assess](open-assessment.md) the codebase and its community together with the community.

-For existing codebases we start with the [assessment criteria for existing codebases](for-existing-projects.md).
+If it is an [existing codebase](for-existing-projects.md) we look at the stewardship feasibility first.
+Then, or if it is a new codebase, we do a standard gap analysis.

 ## Incubating stewardship